 The principal balance of the FHLB advances is required to be collateralized by eligible assets with a fair value that must be maintained generally within a minimum range of 103% to 114% of the amount borrowed, depending on the type of assets pledged.
-Our fixed-maturities available for sale and trading securities include securities totaling \$101 million and \$164 million at December 31, 2023 and 2022, respectively, which serve as collateral for our FHLB advances to satisfy this requirement.
+Our investments include securities totaling \$49 million and \$101 million at December 31, 2024 and 2023, respectively, which serve as collateral for our FHLB advances to satisfy this requirement.